ciffelia/nid/README.md

 const ID: Nanoid = nanoid!("9vZZWqFI_rTou3Mutq1LH");
 ```

-The length of the Nano ID is 21 by default, but you can change it by specifying the generic parameter.
+The length of the Nano ID is 21 by default.
+You can change it by specifying the generic parameter.

 ```rust
 use nid::Nanoid;